 - Large images, large amounts of target images, and source images with many colors may cause the program to run slowly or even crash.

-- This tool is best used with emulators lacking layer disable features, or games where such features are present but not that helpful.
+- The Erase Background function is best used with emulators lacking layer disable features, or games where such features are present but not that helpful.

 - You can load new targets while keeping the same source, and vice versa.

 - Added the ability to move and resize selections (see Other Features above)